Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 • Degus live quite a long time

-• Unlike small pets of a similar size degus can live up to 10 years or more.
+• Unlike small pets of a similar size degus can live up to 8 or 9 years or more, although generally they seem to live more like 5 or 6 years.
 This means that you have to be prepared to provide them with a home and look after them for a very long period of time.
-Think about where you are hoping to be in 10 years before buying a degu.
-That said, if you provide them with a good size cage and handle them frequently, they do not need to be allowed to run around the house like a chinchilla and so could live in most places provided you have room for the cage and are allowed pets.
+Think about where you are hoping to be in a few years before buying a degu.
+This is particularly important for parents buying a pet for their children.
+That said, if you provide them with a good size cage and handle them frequently, they do not need to be allowed to run around the house like a chinchilla and so could live in most places provided you have room for the cage, and are allowed pets.
+Also think about who will look after them while you are on holiday.

 • Don't Buy - Adopt.

 • There are lots of rescue centres around the country with unwanted Degus for adoption.
 Try the RSPCA for a start and then try searching for Degu Rescue on the web.
 Many of the Degus come from previously loving home and someone has done all of the hard work of getting them tame for you.
-There are a number of places to look on the Degu Links page.
-New: I am setting up a Degu Rescue page if you are looking for degus, or want a home for a degu.
+I didn't have time to keep updating the degu rescue page, but am planning to put some links there for people looking for degus.

 • Degus make excellent pets